trentw0826/PA8-deterministic-search/README.md

 3. **Manhattan Distance (md)**
    - Sum of distances each tile must travel to reach goal
    - Admissible
-   - Most informed of the three heuristics and often leads to the best performance
+   - Well-informed heuristic that often leads to good performance

+4. **Manhattan Distance + Linear Conflicts (mdlc)**
+   - Manhattan Distance enhanced with linear conflict detection
+   - When tiles are in correct row/column but need to pass each other, adds 2 for each conflict
+   - Admissible and more informed than basic Manhattan Distance
+   - Detects situations where tiles must move out of each other's way
+   - Often provides the best performance by accounting for tile interaction patterns

 ## Puzzle File Format